-The University of Texas at Austin has over 50,000 students, providing youthful energy to the city's signature events, including the annual South by Southwest festival and ACL Live, one of the country's biggest outdoor music festivals.
+The University of Texas at Austin has over 50,000 students, providing youthful energy to the city's signature events, including the annual South by Southwest festival and Austin City Limits Live, one of the country's biggest outdoor music festivals.

 Austinites love their breakfast tacos, which can fuel your morning for a few bucks each.
 And Austin's got some of the best barbecue restaurants in the country.

 Come to Austin for the brisket.
 It'll be worth the flight alone.

 It'd be easy for me to continue writing about any of these cities as they all offer so much to first-time visitors and residents alike.

-I hope I've given you a taste for each, and if you're planning a trip to the US, you'll look beyond NYC and Vegas.
+I hope I've given you a taste of each, and if you're planning a trip to the US, you'll look beyond NYC and Vegas.